Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Atlanta's games this year have gone over the point total two times in four opportunities (50%).

-- Atlanta is 0-2 against the spread and 0-2 overall in games when it puts up more than 23.5 points.
+- Atlanta is 0-2 against the spread and 0-2 overall in games when it scores more than 23.5 points.

 - The Falcons have turned the ball over four times this season, two more turnovers than the Jets have forced (2).